KVBV

-KVBV (1450 AM) is a radio station licensed to serve Buena Vista, Colorado, United States.
-The station, which began broadcasting in 1986, is currently owned by High Plains Radio Network, LLC.
-KVBV broadcasts a news/talk radio format.
+KVBV (1450 AM) was a radio station licensed to serve Buena Vista, Colorado, United States.
+The station, which operated from 1986 to 2024, was last owned by High Plains Radio Network, LLC.
+KVBV broadcast a news/talk radio format.

 History

 The beginning

 This station received its original construction permit from the Federal Communications Commission on March 5, 1986.
 The new station was assigned the KDMN call sign by the FCC on April 10, 1986.
 KDMN received its license to cover from the FCC on September 29, 1986.

 In August 1987, Buena Vista Broadcasters reached an agreement to sell this station to Robert D. & Marjorie M. Zellmer.
 The deal was approved by the FCC on September 15, 1987, and the transaction was consummated on October 21, 1987.

 The 1990s

 In January 1989, Robert D. & Marjorie M. Zellmer, reached an agreement to sell this station to Randall S. & Dorothy J. Jacobson.
 The deal was approved by the FCC on March 16, 1989, and the transaction was consummated on April 10, 1989.
 In December 1989, Randall S. & Dorothy J. Jacobson applied to transfer the broadcast license for KDMN to the Alpine Broadcasting Corporation.
 The transfer was approved by the FCC on March 21, 1990, and the transaction was consummated on May 16, 1990.

 In October 1995, Alpine Broadcasting Corporation reached an agreement to sell this station to Rocky Mountain Radio Network, Inc. The deal was approved by the FCC on March 6, 1996, but the deal was never consummated and control of KDMN remained with Alpine.
 In September 1997, Alpine Broadcasting Corporation reached a new agreement to sell this station, this time to Pilgrim Communications, Inc. The deal was approved by the FCC on December 11, 1997, and the transaction was consummated on May 18, 1998.